M0H3Y/ASCWG-Writeups/reverse/check.md

 [Challenge Link](https://github.com/ascwg/Challenges/raw/master/Reverse/check.rar)

-First, I loaded the binary into ida, I see some checks are made before it can reach this block of code that prints `Machine Ok`
+First, I loaded the binary into ida, I see some checks are made before it can reach this block of code that prints `Machine Ok`.

 ![](../images/1.PNG)